GhxstlyJared/IT-Beginner/README.md

 # IT-Beginner
-Application-teacher for immersion in the Aichi world for beginners
+Application-teacher for immersion in the IT-world for beginners